 This may mean that the final stage of aligning, which happens once the adult teeth have all erupted, is greatly minimised if not eliminated.
 With advancements in orthopaedic care today, it is possible to map and analyse the future position of the permanent dentition, when using oral appliances to achieve guided growth of the jaws.

 There are several ways you can determine whether your child may need early orthodontic treatment.
-But the best way is to bring them in for a thorough consultation with our team here at Dental Pearls.
+However, the best way to know is to bring them in for a consultation with our friendly team at Dental Pearls.